In a Nutshell:

 • Maximum Weight Capacity: 500 pounds

-The carbon frame is a bit of a mixed blessing here.
-On the one hand, most wheelchairs sold today are made from high-grade aluminum.
-The upgrade to carbon steel is what allows this model to support such an impressive weight.
+The carbon frame is a mixed blessing here.
+While most wheelchairs sold today are made from high-grade aluminum, the carbon steel upgrade allows this model to support such an impressive weight.

-On the flip side, it’s also what makes this a heavier wheelchair.
+On the flip side, it’s also what makes this wheelchair heavier.
 At 59 pounds, it may be too heavy for you to load and unload into a vehicle without assistance, and it’s big enough that it will be a tight fit, even in big, roomy trunks.
-Although if you have an SUV or a truck or van, transporting it won’t present any difficulties.
+However, if you have an SUV, truck, or van, transporting the wheelchair won’t present any difficulties.

 Adjustability & Comfort

-The Medline Bariatric Wheelchair is only somewhat above average in both of these categories.
+The Medline Bariatric Wheelchair is only somewhat above average in both categories.

 An Image Sample of Medline Bariatric Wheelchair Easy Adjustability